Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id=""></a>
 <details open="open">
-  <summary><b>Example MA Plot</b></summary>
+  <summary><b>MA Plots</b></summary>
-  MA plots compare differences in total signal (M) relative to signal intensity (A) between pairs of samples.
+  MA plots compare differences in total signal (M) relative to signal intensity (A) between pairs of samples across regions (e.g. peaks or zones).
 This is useful to assess how effective a normalisation method is at reducing bias.
 For example in the HeLa TT-seq plot below, a point in each subplot represents the mean count of the signal over a region's coordinates for two samples after RPKM normalisation.
 The dotted red line is a reference, whereby the closer the points fall, the closer the average counts are for the samples.

 <p><img src="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/blob/assets/Images/HeLa_TTseq_Reverse_MA_Plot.png" width="100%"></p>